Q. What is Continuing and Extended Education?

 Q. Will I earn college credit toward a degree in a continuing education course?

 A. You may be able to earn some college credit depending on the program and course.
 Please refer to the course description to learn more.
 It is always advisable to contact the program unit offering the course you are interested in to see if academic credit is an option.

 Q. What is a CEU?

-A. CEU stands for “Continuing Education Unit.”
-A CEU is a unit of credit equal to 10 hours of participation in a program designed for professionals with certificates or licenses to practice various professions.
-Such professionals include engineers, financial advisers, accountants and healthcare workers.
+A. CEU stands for "Continuing Education Unit."
+A CEU is a unit of credit equal to 10 hours of participation (contact hours) in a program designed for professionals with certificates or licenses to practice various professions.
+Such professionals include engineers, financial advisers, accountants, teachers, lawyers, mental health, and healthcare workers.

 Q. What types of noncredit programs are offered?

-A. Literally, hundreds of noncredit programs are offered by continuing education programs in our various colleges and schools including business, counseling education, engineering, liberal arts, urban studies, and sciences and health sciences.
-Whatever your background or interests – from engineering to music and business to social work – there are courses and programs that can meet your needs or desire for learning.
+A. Literally, hundreds of noncredit programs are offered by continuing education programs in our various colleges and schools, including business, counseling, education, engineering, liberal arts, urban studies, and sciences and health sciences.
+Whatever your background or interests – from engineering to music and business to social work – some courses and programs can meet your needs and desire for learning.

-Q. How do I find programs that offered online?
+Q. How do I find programs that are offered online?

 Q. I am currently unemployed.
 Can I receive tuition assistance for continuing education courses or programs?

-A. Workforce grants may be available, but vary by each county.
-Be sure to check with your counties unemployment and or one stop center for specific details.
-For a full listing of training grants available in Ohio visit the Ohio Department of Job & Family Services Office of Workforce Development (OHD) program website at http://jfs.ohio.gov/owd/Program/index.stm
+A. Workforce grants may be available but vary by each county.
+Be sure to check with your county's unemployment and or one-stop center for specific details.
+For a complete listing of training grants available in Ohio, visit the Ohio Department of Job & Family Services Office of Workforce Development (OHD) program website at http://jfs.ohio.gov/owd/Program/index.stm